 One of my favorite web fiction stories is a novella called Advent that uses hypertext fiction to tell a very sad story.
 I also was in love for many years with Homestuck, a web comic with frequent cross-genre aspects whose standaloneish Epilogue even ended up being pure prose.

 Things like forum adventure “quests,” chooseable-path-adventure Twine games, browser-playable visual novels and such on itch.io, hybrid comic-prose experiences, chat stories, and other sorts of narrative web-based fiction deserve to be a part of this community.
 Why limit things to some narrow specification when, more likely than not, readers aren’t even considering limiting themselves?

 Web fiction has so much more to offer than print books thanks to being, well, on the internet.
 Let’s take advantage of that!

 This was a whole lot longer than I meant it to be.
-All I really wanted to say was that I love web fiction, and I’m all-in on making sure this medium becomes as great as it deserves to be.
+All I really wanted to say was that I love web fiction, and the web fiction community as a whole.
+I’m all-in on making sure this medium becomes as great as it deserves to be.
 There will always be hobbyists and teenagers writing stories that are abandoned after 6 chapters, but that’s just the face of how accessible the internet is.
 We should celebrate the ease of access, embrace the terrible cancelled stories, accept the huge popularity of niche stories stuck in the Mire.